-1. Compare and contrast the structures, reproduction, and characteristics of plants, algae, and fungi.
+- 1. Compare and contrast the structures, reproduction, and characteristics of animals. - 2.
+Describe the characteristics of life and the basic properties of substances needed for life. - 3.
+Identify the principles of inheritance and solve classical genetic problems.

-- 2. Describe the characteristics of life and the basic properties of substances needed for life. - 3.
-Identify the principles of inheritance and solve classical genetic problems. - 4.
-Describe phylogenetic relationships and classification schemes. - 5.
-Identify the major phyla of life with an emphasis on plants, including the basis for classification, structural and physiological adaptations, evolutionary history, and ecological significance. - 6.
+- 4. Describe phylogenetic relationships and classification schemes. - 5.
+Identify the major phyla of life with an emphasis on animals, including the basis for classification, structural and physiological adaptations, evolutionary history, and ecological significance. - 6.
 Identify the chemical structures, synthesis, and regulation of nucleic acids and proteins. - 7.
-Identify the substrates, products, and important chemical pathways in photosynthesis and respiration. - 8.
-Describe the unity and diversity of plants and the evidence for evolution through natural selection. - 9.
-Compare different sexual and asexual life cycles noting their adaptive advantages. - 10.
-Describe the reasoning processes applied to scientific investigations and thinking.
+Identify the substrates, products, and important chemical pathways in respiration. - 8.
+Describe the unity and diversity of animals and the evidence for evolution through natural selection. - 9.
+Describe the reasoning processes applied to scientific investigations and thinking. - 10.
+Describe basic animal physiology and homeostasis as maintained by organ systems. - 11.
+Describe modern evolutionary synthesis, natural selection, population genetics, micro and macroevolution, and speciation. - 12.
+Describe the structure of cell membranes and the movement of molecules across a membrane.